vespa-engine/blog/_posts/2024-02-13-when-you-are-using-vectors-you-are-doing-search.md

 all in the same document.
 Or, even if your data is very simple you must be able to switch to a new embedding while one is in use.
 And if you are dealing with text longer than a paragraph, a single embedding won't really work.
-You need one per chunk of text, or maybe even [one per token](https://github.com/stanford-futuredata/ColBERT).<br/><br/>
+You need one per chunk of text, or maybe even [one per token](https://blog.vespa.ai/announcing-colbert-embedder-in-vespa/).<br/><br/>
 You need to be able to add multiple vector fields to your documents, and those may be a [collection of vectors](https://blog.vespa.ai/semantic-search-with-multi-vector-indexing/), not just a single one.

+- **Structured data**: In any real application you won't just have vectors, but also structured data going along with it.
+This can be everything from simple numbers or strings to complex collections and structs.
+  You need to be able to use this data flexibly and [efficiently](https://blog.vespa.ai/constrained-approximate-nearest-neighbor-search/) in queries, and to determine the relevance of the documents to return.

 - **Ranking**: So, we have documents, that contains structured data, text, and vector fields.
-We retrieve a subset of them with a query which is a tree of conditions over the field.
+We retrieve a subset of them with a query which is a tree of conditions over these field.
-Now, how do we rank them so that we end up with the very best ones?
-Ranking just by nearest neighbor in some vector space won't do; it is disregarding all our other information.
+Now, how do we *rank* them so that we end up with the very best ones?
+Ranking just by nearest neighbor in some vector space won't do; it is disregarding all our other information - for example if we have a popularity score or a recency among our structured data, and if we're doing hybrid search we should take into account how well we match lexically.
-<br/><br/>What we need is to combine all the signals we have - vectors and similarities, structured data and text matching -
+<br/><br/>What we need is to combine *all* the signals we have - vectors, structured data, text matching and so on -
 into a single score.
-There is no single right way to do this as it depends on the data and application, and it must scale [from simple business heuristics to large machine-learned models](https://docs.vespa.ai/en/ranking.html#).
+The right way to do this depends on the data and application, and it must scale [from simple business heuristics to large machine-learned models](https://docs.vespa.ai/en/ranking.html#).
 *This* is the central task of creating a quality application, once you have mastered the basics.<br/><br/>